mesege1/globalterrorism/README.md

 - Based on this t-test result, we built two linear regression models (Education and GDP per capita).
 #### Ordinary Least Squares (OLS) regression results
 ![OLS_result](https://github.com/mesege1/globalterrorism/assets/135185712/03fc7d3b-ee4c-40c7-96ee-6d185a2534b5)
-- Regression result explanation:
+##### Regression result explanation:
-- Education level = statistically significant but weak influence on terrorism incidents
+- Education level = statistically significant but weak influence on terrorism incidents (P-value: 0.07)
-- GDP per capita = ‘not’ statistically significant
+- GDP per capita = ‘not’ statistically significant (0.233)
 - Additional variables would explain the ‘incident’ better
 #### Overall regression results show that education level has more significance than GDP per capita.
 With combined, it still has some level of significance.
 But we need more features for better modeling.